-This hawaiian chicken recipe is so versatile and is great for leftovers.
+This crockpot Hawaiian chicken recipe is so versatile and is great for leftovers.
 You can serve this over rice but if you are trying to limit the amount of white rice in your diet, it also goes well with a side of green beans.
-If you have enough for leftovers the next day (and you may not because it is just THAT good), shred the hawaiian chicken with a fork, pile it high on a bun and top it with coleslaw for a delicious twist on the typical BBQ sandwich.
+If you have enough for leftovers the next day (and you may not because it is just THAT good), shred the crockpot Hawaiian chicken with a fork, pile it high on a bun and top it with coleslaw for a delicious twist on the typical BBQ sandwich.
 This recipe would be great for a party too!
 Make a big batch of it and place the crock pot out on the buffet so your guests can make their own sandwiches.

-Make sure to pin this to your Dinner Recipes or Crock Pot Board!
+Be sure to pin this to your Dinner Recipes or Crock Pot Board!

 Make sure to add this in your meal plan this week!

 Speaking of meal plans, have you ever tried freezer cooking?
 I’ve done it a few times and really like how easy it is to prep everything in one day and have meals ready to go for an entire week.
-This Hawaiian Chicken recipe works really well as a freezer meal.
-I’ve recently discovered a service called Once a Month Meals that lets you build a custom menu from their database of over 600 recipes.
+This crockpot Hawaiian Chicken recipe works really well as a freezer meal.
+In addition to this hawaiian chicken recipe, I’ve got 20 MORE Crock Pot Freezer Meals on the blog.

-Crock Pot Hawaiian Chicken Recipe FAQ’s
+Crockpot Hawaiian Chicken Recipe FAQ’s

 I’ve been getting lots of comments/questions on this recipe.
 Here are some answers to the most commonly asked questions so you don’t have to scroll through all the comments!

-A. If the sauce is too thin for your liking, drain the pineapple before adding it to the crock pot.
+A. If the sauce is too thin for your liking, drain the pineapple before adding it to the crockpot.

 Q. Can I use fresh pineapple and not canned?

-Q. How many people does this feed?
+Q. How many people does this Hawaiian chicken recipe feed?